 Last year GSD began considering replacement of the 30,000-gallon drinking water storage tank on Alderpoint Road, which has been leaking at the rate of six gallons per minute, according to operations manager Ron Copenhafer.

 GSD has five years to complete replacement of the tank in order to remain in compliance with state regulations.
-The board initially decided to take some time to find grant funding to assist with the cost and to hire a general manager to take charge of the process.

 But drought conditions and the likelihood of water shortages this year make the project more urgent.